How To Test Drive Cars

 I always recommend making a fun day of it.
 Set up appointments around town, giving yourself ample time to not stress about making it to the next place, and head out in the morning and stay out all day.

 Trying to fit in test drives into an already busy day is going to only make yourself more stressed than we already are.
-Set aside a day and give yourself the time you deserve to make the right decision.
+Set aside a full day and give yourself the time you deserve to make the right decision.

 Check The Trim Level